 More information is provided by the follow-up question.
-Among those respondents who said they have to pay a tax or a fee to operate in a mining site, 65 percent of them reported that they have to pay the tax or fee to state agents and 10 percent of them said they have to pay to the FARDC (see Table 20).
-It is important to note that this question was asked as a single-choice option and would require a more indepth analysis to capture all the actors that are levying taxation on mining sites.
+Among those respondents who said they have to pay a tax or a fee to operate in the mining site, 65 percent of them said that they have to pay the tax or fee to state agents and 10 percent of them said they have to pay to the FARDC (see Table 20).
+It is important to note that this question was asked as a single-choice option and would require a more in depths analysis in order to capture all the actors that are levying taxation on mining sites.